News & Photos

 - The Kids Should See This- informative, educational videos for pupils to watch. https://thekidshouldseethis.com/

 - Tinkercad- lots of ideas for crafting and making both physically and using online software. https://www.tinkercad.com/

 - Woodland Trust Nature Detectives- activities and challenges that could be completed in a garden, designed for younger children. https://naturedetectives.woodlandtrust.org.uk/naturedetectives/

 Year 5 Cake Sale

 February 2020 - Year 5 were very keen to help with the Australian wild fires as their geography unit was Natural Disasters.
 Year 5 made over £250 selling cakes, the money will be sent to WWF wild fire fund.

 Supporting the work of SHELTER

-On Monday 25th November we welcomed Marina Woodrow from the charity SHELTER.
+In November, we welcomed Marina Woodrow from the charity SHELTER.